 “In 1884, the Chicago, Burlington, and Quincy Railroad bought land from John Worthington for a town to serve as the terminus of a branch from Creston.
+The Post Office was established on January 19th, 1885 with M.S.
+Durham as the postmaster and the office is still in service.
 By the time the first train arrived , July 4, 1886, Cumberland was a thriving community.

 By 1890, Cumberland had a population of 400 people and early businesses included, grocery stores, wagon makers, blacksmiths, drug stores, harness makers, dressmakers and milliners, hard-ware stores, furniture stores, lumber yards, banks, barber shops, a creamery, hotel, livery barns, etc. A brick plant began operation in 1897 and operated until 1914.
 Several buildings still stand that were made of local brick.